Published by Carl Hedinger. Last Updated on August 19, 2023.

 Each one is tastefully curated and we look forward to the museum’s next round of special exhibits.

 Art in Bloom

 Art in Bloom is the museum’s biggest event, a four-day fundraiser that takes place each March.
-As we mentioned, this is the only time visitors pay admission to enter the permanent collections, but its purpose is to support the museum.
+(2021 will take place in June over eight days) As we mentioned, this is the only time visitors pay admission to enter the permanent collections, but its purpose is to support the museum.